eriksjolund/podman-nginx-socket-activation/examples/example3/README.md

 Unprivileged users can only listen on TCP port 1024 and above.

-The reason the unprivileged user _test_ is able to run a socket-activated nginx container on port 80 is that the syscalls `socket()` and `bind()` were run by the systemd system manager (`systemd`).
+The reason the unprivileged user _test3_ is able to run a socket-activated nginx container on port 80 is that the syscalls `socket()` and `bind()` were run by the systemd system manager (`systemd`).
 The socket file descriptor is then inherited by the rootless podman process.